Barriers to Effective Communication

 The following obstacles are considered under this category:

-Noise: Noise is any disturbance which occurs in the transmission process.
-In face to face conversation without a microphone, the air may be disturbed by noise in the environment such as traffic, factory work, a typewriter clattering away in a nearby office and people talking, and so on.
+Noise: Noise is any disturbance that occurs in the transmission process.
+In face-to-face conversation without a microphone, the air may be disturbed by noise in the environment such as traffic, factory work, a typewriter clattering away in a nearby office and people talking, and so on.
 Wider connotation of noise includes many other factors that are likely to hinder communication.
 Sometimes, the inner chatting going on in the mind of the listener, which distracts the message received, is also termed as Noise.

 For example, a speech delivered before a small dinner gathering will be different from the same speech delivered before an auditorium full of people.
 Everyone is markedly different while sitting to watch a cricket match rather than a legal hearing.
 Still another circumstantial feature a listener who has to stand because the seats are all taken is generally not the same as he or she would be if seated comfortably

 Defects in the Medium: Defects in the devices used for transmitting communication are external and usually not in the control of the sender or receiver.
 The telephone, the postal system, the courier service or even the electronic media may fail or break down.